f18m/boost-intrusive-pool/README.md

    the spatial locality of allocated items (for better cache / memory performances) we use the `new[]` operator which does not allow to provide any parameter;
  - adds about 32 bytes of overhead to each C++ class to be stored inside the memory pool.

-The templated memory pool has been tested with C++14 and C++17 with recent GCC versions (7.x and 8.x).

 # How to Install